siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 $$

 This yields the inverse-square far-field scaling from projection geometry.
-Charge is the name we give to the conserved quantity whose projection we are measuring.
+Charge is the name we give to the conserved oriented quantity whose projection we are measuring.

-Opposite charge signs correspond to opposite senses of winding.
+Opposite charge signs correspond to opposite senses of winding, equivalently to opposite signs of the through-hole flux.
 The present chapter identifies the geometric far-field character of charge.
 The detailed interaction between such configurations belongs later, when momentum transfer and flux accounting are made explicit.